-The impact of early adversity on the developing brain:
+The impact of early trauma on the developing brain:

-Traumatic experiences early in life not only shatters a child’s inner sense of safety and security but can also profoundly alter the developing brain.
-Some examples may include:
+Traumatic experiences early in life not only shatters a child’s inner sense of safety and security but also alters the developing brain.
+This is because the developing brain of an infant and young child is more vulnerable to the impact of trauma and neglect than that of a young person or adult.

 Fear changes the way children think, feel and act: